 There are a range of different criteria that must be met, including nominating an occupation that is on the current Skilled Occupation List and obtaining the requisite score on the skilled points test.

 A very important aspect to be aware of, and which affects most visitor visas, is the visa condition relating to work.
 Unless exemptions apply, all visitor visa holders will not be permitted to "work", which is defined by the Migration Regulations as "an activity that, in Australia, normally attracts remuneration."
-That means that even if the visitor visa holder is undertaking activities on a volunteer basis, if a person in Australia would ordinarily be paid for performing that activity, irrespective of whether the visitor visa holder is actually getting paid, it would still be deemed as ‘work' and therefore, not permissible.
+That means that, even if the visitor visa holder is undertaking activities on a volunteer basis without receiving payment, if a person in Australia would ordinarily be paid for performing that activity, irrespective of whether the visitor visa holder is actually getting paid, it would still be deemed as ‘work' and therefore, not permissible.

 A visa refusal or cancellation is never a great outcome.
 However, it does not necessarily mean immediate forced departure or removal from Australia.
-Most decisions made by the Department of Immigration and Border Protection are reviewable, however, this must be done within a limited timeframe.
+Most decisions made by the Department of Home Affairs are reviewable, however, this must be done within a limited timeframe.